benspaulding/vscode-procfile/README.md

 ### Formatting

 Having whitespace between the process name and the command is optional.
-This extension exposes the `insertSpace` (default: `true`) to the formatters.
+This extension exposes an `insertSpace` (default: `true`) setting to its formatters.
 All three types of formatting are provided: on-type, selection, and complete document.

 ### Diagnostics